 - Carefully, fold in whipped cream until all smooth.

-- Cover with half of mascarpone cream mixture, making sure it even all over.
+Cover cookie layer with half of mascarpone cream mixture, making sure it even all over.

 - Layer remaining espresso dipped cookies over the cream and cover with remaining mascarpone cream.

-- Dust with cocoa powder and refrigerate overnight.
+Dust with cocoa powder on top, cover the dish with plastic wrap and refrigerate overnight.
 (Or for at least 6 hours.)

 All images and text ©Lyubov Brooke for ©Will Cook For Smiles.
 Please do not use my images without prior permission.
 If using my posts in collections and features, please link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be 100% accurate as most ingredients and brands have a slight variation.